ThaiThiYenNhiBA/SSPS/README.md

 Student Smart Printing Service for SIU students

 ## ✋Introduction
-The university is intent to build a Student Smart Printing Service (HCMUT_SSPS) for serving students in its campuses to print their documents.
+The university is intent to build a Student Smart Printing Service (SIU_SSPS) for serving students in its campuses to print their documents.

 ## Tech Stack